wmmram99/DevOpsProject2/README.md

 ### Purpose

-The purpose of this project and this page was to allow us to use GitHub to work together to create this page.
+The purpose of this project is to familiarize each other with the functions and collaboration tools that GitHub provides.

 ```markdown
 Syntax highlighted code block